Ideal Picnic Spots

 Thurstaston Visitor Centre with displays, toilets and information open 10am - 5pm every day during the summer.
 Large areas of short cut grassland and adjacent beach.
 (Steep stepped access to beach).
 Fenced off barbecue area (must be booked in advance) and picnic benches scattered throughout.
 Spectacular views over the Dee Estuary to Wales.
 Walks along the old disused railway line (Wirral Way) to West Kirby (2,5 miles away) or as far as Hooton in Cheshire (10 miles away).
 Plenty of free car parking, with café and separate sweet and ice cream kiosk.

 Victorian Walled Garden, grassland, meadowland and woodland.
 Includes Thurstaston Hill and Thor's stone (an historic local landmark).
-Toilets adjacent to large free car park.
+Toilets adjacent to a large car park (see parking charges).
 Displays and exhibitions take place within the Coach House on some weekends during summer.
 Miniature steam train rides also throughout the summer (weather permitting).

 West Kirby Beach